growan/wca-documents/wca-regulations.md

         - 3d2a) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colour, to aid in scrambling and judging.
     - 3d3) Corrugated/textured stickers whose orientation can be distinguished by feel are not permitted for blindfolded events.
 - 3h) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
-    - 3h4) For Clock, custom "inserts" (the same shape and size as the traditional paper inserts) are permitted, at the discretion of the WCA Delegate.
-The inserts must have a clear indication of 12 o'clock that matches the original inserts.
 - 3j) Puzzles must be clean, and must not have significant damage or self-applied markings.
 Exception: a logo (see [Regulation 3l](regulations:regulation:3l)).
     - 3j1) Puzzles are required to have reasonable wear, at the discretion of the WCA Delegate.
 - 3k) Puzzles must be approved by the WCA Delegate before use in the competition.